spring-attic/spring-mobile-samples/README.md

 ## Sample Applications

 The following sample applications demonstrate the capabilities of [Spring Mobile] for server-side device detection and handling.
-See the README within each sample project directory for more information and additional instructions.
+See the README within each sample project for more information and additional instructions.

 * [lite-device-resolver] - illustrates DeviceResolver functionality and usage.